-We’re not just talking the standard-issue fascinator or wide-brimmed version the royals favour today, but contemporary, modern and downright out-there versions.
-Autumn is the ideal time to try on a few for size.
+We’re not just talking the standard-issue fascinator or wide-brimmed version that the royals favour today, but contemporary, modern and downright out-there versions.
+Go on, go a little Margaret with your headwear.

 Make sure you never miss a ROYAL story!
 Sign up to our newsletter to get all of our celebrity, royal and lifestyle news delivered directly to your inbox.